stcan/meanwell-can-control/README.md

 # bic2200-can-control
 Tool to control Mean Well BIC-2200-CAN  Bidirectional Power Supplys

-Tested only with the 24V Version BIC-2200-CAN-24 Please note:  this software to control the BIC-2200 is not yet complete and also not fully tested.
-The BIC-2200 should not be operated unattended.
+Tested with the 24V Version BIC-2200-CAN-24

+Please note:  this tool to control the BIC-2200 is not yet complete and also not fully tested.
+Do not use without monitoring the BIC-2200.
 There is no error handling yet !!!

 What is missing:
 - status queries